Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution

+For instance, the distribution of the dimensionless quantity $L_{300}/E$ computed for the CHIME FRBs exhibits a bi-modality that is very similar to that of the non-CHIME FRBs, with a majority of the non-repeaters falling in the category of higher values of $L_{300}/E$.
+This strengthens our argument favoring the existence of two distinct categories of FRB events wherein repeaters tend to be associated with lower values of radio luminosity density events.

-One of the robust conclusions in this regard is that the values of the dimensionless quantities fall in the same ranges whether one is considering CHIME or non-CHIME FRBs.
-This universality is also reflected in the distribution patterns of these quantities.
+The other robust conclusion in this regard is that the values of the quantities constructed using $S_{\nu_O}/ F_{\nu_O}$ are almost identical and lie in the same ranges whether one is considering CHIME or non-CHIME FRBs.
+This universality is also reflected in the distribution patterns of these quantities, buttressing the validity of studying quantities that involve $S_{\nu_O}/ F_{\nu_O}$, in the case of CHIME FRBs.
 The observed trends pertaining to repeaters and non-repeaters are strikingly similar for both CHIME as well as non-CHIME FRBs, particularly when one assigns randomly the spectral index $\alpha $ values to the repeaters.
-However, when $\alpha$ is set to 1.5 for all the repeaters, many of the trends are only marginal.
+However, when $\alpha$ is set to 1.5 for all the repeaters, several of the trends become marginal.
 This draws one's attention to the importance of $\alpha $ value determination for the FRBs.
-The distributions of $X2$ and $X3$ for CHIME repeaters, hint at the presence of a bi-modality in the repeating radio transients.
+The study of fast radio transients using SKA in the future may throw more light on this crucial aspect \cite{63}.